Todd Grantham: Houston Texans

 After Mora was relieved of his duties in Indianapolis, Grantham moved on to the newly formed Houston Texans, joining the staff of former Pittsburgh Steelers defensive coordinator and inaugural Carolina Panthers head coach Dom Capers.
 Grantham was given much talent to work with from the start, as the Texans acquired Pro Bowl defensive end Gary Walker and nose tackle Seth Payne from the Jacksonville Jaguars in the expansion draft.

-In 2002, his influence was evident on the line as starters Gary Walker, Seth Payne, and Jerry Deloach all posted career highs in tackles.
+In 2002, his influence was evident on the line as starters Gary Walker, Seth Payne, and Jerry DeLoach all posted career highs in tackles.
 Gary Walker also earned his second Pro Bowl appearance under his tutelage that season.

-2003 was a testing year for the line, as Pro Bowler Gary Walker and Seth Payne play in only a combined six games that year due to injury.
+2003 was a testing year for the line, as Pro Bowler Gary Walker and Seth Payne played a combined six games due to injury.
 However, Jerry Deloach and Steve Martin filled in with great success, posting a combined 201 tackles.
 Despite the 5–11 record, there was optimism for the future of the steadily improving defense.

 2004 was a break-out year for the Texans.
 Grantham's line once again made a major contribution, helping the Texans achieve the 13th ranked run defense in the league.
-Despite the low number of sacks (5.5), they put great pressure on opposing quarterbacks (76 recorded pressures) and helped anchor the defense that was equipped with playmakers such as 2004 1st round draft pick Dunta Robinson, former Ravens Linebacker Jamie Sharper, and Veteran Defensive Backs Aaron Glenn and Marcus Coleman.
-Despite posting a mediocre 7-9 record, the Texans were poised to start making an impact in the NFL after improving every season since their inception in 2002.
+Despite the low number of sacks (5.5), they put great pressure on opposing quarterbacks (76 recorded pressures) and helped anchor the defense that was equipped with playmakers such as 2004 1st round draft pick Dunta Robinson, former Ravens linebacker Jamie Sharper, and veteran defensive backs Aaron Glenn and Marcus Coleman.
+Despite posting a mediocre 7–9 record, the Texans were poised to start making an impact in the NFL after improving every season since their inception in 2002.

 After three strong seasons with the Texans, Grantham accepted an offer from Romeo Crennel to become defensive coordinator of the Browns.
 After he left, the Houston Texans posted a 2–14 record.
 Capers was fired after the end of the season.